-U.S. Department of the Treasury, Office of Foreign Assets Controls traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy, or economy of the United States.
+US Department of the Treasury, Office of Foreign Assets Controls

+The Office of Foreign Assets Control (OFAC) of the US Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes. terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy, or economy of the United States.